hvpham-yorku/BookHive/README.md

-BookHive: Library Management System
+# BookHive: Library Management System

 BookHive is a modern library management system designed to streamline the management of books, authors, and users while providing an intuitive interface for both administrators and readers.
 The platform serves as a gateway to a world of knowledge and imagination, featuring seamless book management, interactive dashboards, and an elegant design.

-Features
+## Features

-User Features
+### User Features
  Browse Available Books: Explore the library's collection by genre, author, or title.
-Account Management: Users can register, log in, and recover their passwords.
+ Account Management: Users can register, log in, and recover passwords.
  Book Details: View detailed information about each book, including available copies and genre.
  Contact Us: Easily reach out to the library for queries or support.
-Admin Features
+### Admin Features
  Add New Books: Upload new books to the collection.
  Edit Existing Books: Modify book details such as title, author, genre, or availability.
 Track Copies: Manage the total and remaining copies of each book.
 Dashboard Overview: Monitor and manage the library efficiently.

-Technology Stack
+## Technology Stack
-Frontend:
+### Frontend:
 HTML5, CSS3, JavaScript (with animations for interactive elements) Responsive design using modern web standards
-Backend:
+### Backend:
 Python (Flask Framework)
 Jinja2 for templating
-Database:
+### Database:
 MySQL for storing book and user data
-Hosting:
+### Hosting:
 Flask development server
-Static Assets:
+### Static Assets:
 Images, videos, and CSS hosted in the /static folder

-Key Pages
+## Key Pages
 Home Page: An interactive landing page featuring an animated book and project overview.
 Login/Signup: User authentication pages with secure form handling.
 Dashboard: